share-extras/langpack-cy/README.md

 Languages > Choose_ or click _Language settings_ in Chrome's Advanced Settings.

-To use the language pack in the Alfresco Explorer web client you will need to add the 'cy' locale to the list of additional languages displayed on the login screen in `web-client-config-custom.xml`.
+To use the language pack in the Alfresco Explorer web client you will need to add the `cy` locale to the list of additional languages displayed on the login screen in `web-client-config-custom.xml`.

 Note: TinyMCE translations (including Welsh) are available from the